gunesmes/translate-subtitles/README.md

 subtitle_translator
 ===================

-Translate a subtitle file from original language to desired  language.
+Translate bunch of subtitles from original language to desired language.
 This gives you a machine translated subtitle.

 ![Subtitle Demo Gif](img/tty.gif)